Home

 }

-Recall that a and b in this function are the triangle vertices and that c is the pixel coordinates (in raster space).
-One interesting thing to note is that this function is going to be called for each pixel contained in the triangle bounding box.
-Though while we iterate over multiple pixels only c changes.
-The variables a and b stay the same.
-Suppose we evaluate the equation once and get a result w0:
+Remember, a and b in this function represent the triangle's vertices, and c denotes the pixel coordinates (in raster space).
+An interesting observation is that this function is called for each pixel within the triangle's bounding box.
+While iterating over multiple pixels, only c changes; a and b remain constant.
+Suppose we calculate the equation once and obtain a result w0:

 w0 = (b.x - a.x) * (c.y - a.y) - (b.y - a.y) * (c.x - a.x);

-Then c.x gets incremented by an amount s (the per pixel step).
-The new value of w0 is going to be:
+If c.x increases by a step s (the per pixel increment), the new value of w0 becomes:

 w0_new = (b.x - a.x) * (c.y - a.y) - (b.y - a.y) * (c.x + s - a.x);

-Subtracting the first equation from the second, we get:
+By subtracting the original equation from the new one, we find:

 w0_new - w0 = -(b.y - a.y) * s;

-The term -(b.y - a.y) * s is a constant value for a given triangle, because s is the same amount each time (one pixel), and a and b as already mentioned are constant too.
-We can calculate it once and store it in a variable (call it w0_step) and then the calculation reduces to:
+Since -(b.y - a.y) * s is constant for a specific triangle (given that s is a consistent increment and a and b are constant), we can calculate it once and store it as w0_step.
+This simplifies the calculation to:

-The edge function uses 2 mults and 5 subs but with this trick, it can be reduced to a simple addition (of course you need to compute the initial values).
-This technique is well documented on the internet.
-We won't be using it in this lesson but we will study it in more detail and implement it in another lesson devoted to advanced rasterization techniques.
+Originally, the edge function requires 2 multiplications and 5 subtractions, but with this optimization, it can be reduced to a simple addition, although initial values must be computed.
+This technique is widely discussed online.
+While we won't use it in this lesson, we plan to explore it further and implement it in a future lesson dedicated to advanced rasterization techniques.

 Fixed Point Coordinates